Mahendran180923/News_Senticonomy/README.md

 -   🤖 **Raw Data Collection:** Automates the collection of a large news article dataset from Kaggle.
 -   ⏳ **Date Filtering:** Filters the collected raw data to include articles from 2015 to 2024.
 -   ☁️ **AWS S3 Backup & Retrieval:** Securely backs up the filtered raw data to an S3 bucket and allows for easy retrieval for further processing.
--   🧼 **Robust Data Cleaning:** Handles missing values, extracts key information (dates, headlines), and filters articles by relevant categories and dates.
+-   🧼 **Data Cleaning:** Handles missing values, extracts key information (dates, headlines), and filters articles by relevant categories and dates.
 -   📝 **Text Preprocessing:** Utilizes NLTK for essential text operations including tokenization, lemmatization, and stopword removal to prepare content for analysis.
 -   📈 **Feature Extraction:** Transforms textual content into numerical vectors using TF-IDF, making it suitable for machine learning algorithms.
 -   🔎 **K-Means Clustering:** Groups similar news articles into distinct clusters based on their extracted content features.